PacurariuIM/aws-bootcamp-cruddur-2023/journal/week6.md

       }
     ]
 ```
-- and inside `aws/service-frontend-react-js.json` for our load balancer we will put:
+- and inside `aws/service-frontend-react-js.json` we will put:
 ```json
   "loadBalancers": [
         {